 In our view, the changes to VETS are unlikely to accelerate the sales of new BEVs to enable the market to reach the ambitious targets set out by the previous government, but they will go a long way to ensuring that manufacturer groups are not paying punitive fines in the medium term.
+It should also be noted that the EU have now opened a consultation into potential changes to their emissions regulations and similar flexibilities could be expected.

 The focus on maximising BEV sales last year resulted in excessively large new car price discounts in some cases - those models where large discounts and differential interest rates have combined to make new cars cheaper than used have (not surprisingly) resulted in significant reductions in used values.
-Without any material support to encourage private new car buyers, we expect this to continue.
+Despite the introduction of the new Electric Car Grant, we expect this to continue.